MessageKit/MessageKit/Documentation/QuickStart.md

 	}
 }
 ```
 **NOTE**: If you look closely at the implementation of the `messageForItem` method you'll see that we use the `indexPath.section` to retrieve our `MessageType` from the array as opposed to the traditional `indexPath.row` property.
-This is because in **MessageKit** each `MessageType` is in its own section of the `MessagesCollectionView`.
+This is because the default behavior of **MessageKit** is to put each `MessageType` is in its own section of the `MessagesCollectionView`.

+If you want to override this behavior, you can specify the number of items in each section through the `numberOfItems` method of `MessagesDataSource`.

 As you can see **MessageKit** does not require you to return a `MessagesCollectionViewCell` like the traditional `UITableView` or `UICollectionView` API.
 All that is required is for you to return your `MessageType` model object.
 We take care of applying the model to the cell for you.